-REQUIRED ELECTIVES: Students will take at least 2 courses in the development, biological, cognitive, or Clinical bases of human behavior that will enable the student to bring a broader perspective to creative scholarship.
-These courses, from at least two of the bases of behavior mentioned above, are taught by Psychology Department faculty and must be approved by the program.
+Students will take at least two (2) courses in the developmental, biological, cognitive, or clinical bases of human behavior that will enable the student to bring a broader perspective to creative scholarship.
+These courses should represent at least two sub-disciplines of psychology other than social and quantitative psychology, and are typically offered by Psychology Department faculty.
+With the approval of the primary advisor, students may petition the social area faculty to fulfill one of these two courses with a class from another department at ASU, if that class is consistent with the goals of this requirement while being appropriate for the student's research interests.

-4. Research Activities
+5. Research Activities